-Drawing of geometrical figures - Square, rectangle and parallelogram
+Drawing of geometrical figures - Square, rectangle, rhombus and parallelogram

-A quadrilateral is a plane figure bounded by four sides and four angles.
-The sum of the four angles in a quadrilateral is (interior angles) equal to 360°.
+Quadrilateral is a plane figure bounded by four sides and four angles.
+Sum of the four angles in a quadrilateral is (interior angles) equal to 360°.
 The side joining opposite corners is called diagonal.
-To construct a quadrilateral out of four sides, four angles and two diagonals a minimum of five dimensions are required of which two must besides.
+To construct a quadrilateral out of four sides, four angles and two diagonals a minimum of five dimensions are required of which two must be sides.
 Quadrilaterals are also referred as Trapezium.
 (Fig 1)